 This top coat pigment layer is helpful for protecting the leather at the sacrifice of its natural feel and look.
 This provides a uniform appearance with no natural markings.
 It does not have the soft supple feel of the aniline or semi aniline leathers.

 Top grain leather is not a strong and durable when compared to full grain.
 They are ideal for products that require little maintenance.
 The end products can be jackets, bags and furniture.

-Distinct characteristics of Full-grain aniline and Semi-aniline vs Top Grain leather
+Characteristics of Full-Grain Aniline and Semi-aniline vs Top Grain Leather

 Full-grain aniline leather is the most expensive type of leather as it is made using the extremely best raw skins or hides.
 Therefore, it attracts higher costs.
 Full-grain semi-aniline leather comes second in terms of affordability and lastly, the top grain leather.